weaviate/weaviate-io/docs/weaviate/core-knowledge/indexing.md

 ### Configure the inverted index

-The inverted index is surprisingly simple to configure, it's on or it's off and indexes on a property level.
+In contrast to the ANN index, there are very few configurable parameters for an inverted index.
+It's on or it's off and indexes on a property level.

 The inverted index is by default _on_.
 You can simply turn it of like this: